redwoodjs/redwood/docs/docs/tutorial/chapter2/cells.md

 yarn rw g cell Articles
 ```

-This command will result in a new file at `/web/src/components/ArticlesCell/ArticlesCell.js` (and `test.js` `mock.js` and `stories.js` files—more on those in [part 2](../tutorial2/welcome-to-redwood-part-ii-redwoods-revenge.md) of the tutorial!).
+This command will result in a new file at `/web/src/components/ArticlesCell/ArticlesCell.js` (and `test.js` `mock.js` and `stories.js` files—more on those in [chapter5](/docs/tutorial/chapter5/storybook) of the tutorial!).
 This file will contain some boilerplate to get you started:

 ```jsx title="web/src/components/ArticlesCell/ArticlesCell.js"
 export const QUERY = gql`